annamgithub/astrocards/README.md

 ## How to Run the Application
 ### Back End
-Open your terminal and go to a location where you wish to clone the project, then type:
+Open your terminal and go to a location where you wish to clone the project, then run:
 `git clone https://github.com/annamgithub/astrocards.git`
 `cd astrocards`
 `npm install`